Geography of Iowa: Soils

 The NRCS divides Iowa into 23 soil regions.
 In general, soils of southern, eastern, and western Iowa are loess-derived, while soils of northern and central Iowa are till-derived.
 Most level areas of Iowa have soils highly suitable for agriculture, making Iowa one of the most productive farming regions of the world.

 Radon

 Like most Upper Midwest and Plains states, radon is a common problem in Iowa, especially in areas with clay-rich soils.

 Radon is the highest in the southern and the western parts of Iowa.

 Paleontology

 Devonian Fossil Gorge

-Floods in 1993 washed away all the soil and unconsolidated bedrock along the spillway of the Coralville Lake Dam in Johnson County, exposing a rich collection of Devonian-age fossils.
+Floods in 1993 washed away all the soil and unconsolidated bedrock along the spillway of the Coralville Lake Dam in Johnson County, exposing a rich collection of Devonian-age fossils from species such as ancient Hexagonaria corals.
 This area has been transformed into a visitors' center, where hikers can tour the bedrock.
 Unfortunately, looters have illegally removed many of the better fossils.
 The June 2008 floods expanded the fossil bed floor, and removed some of the weathered overburden.